psthomas/psthomas.github.io/_posts/2017-12-02-risk-return.md

 First, I look at a dataset from the [Washington State Institute for Public Policy](http://www.wsipp.wa.gov/BenefitCost) (WSIPP).
 The WSIPP evaluates evidence based public policies and completes detailed benefit-cost analyses using monte carlo methods.
 The end result is a list of benefit-cost ratios along with metrics like the chance that the benefit-cost ratio is positive.

 The measure of risk I'm using here (`the chance costs exceed benefits`) sets a really low bar.
 This ignores the upside of an intervention and much of the downside until the benefit cost ratio is below one.
-It also counts a project with a very low downside the same of one with only a marginally low downside because they're just counting up benefit-cost ratios > 1 and [dividing by the total number of monte carlo runs](http://www.wsipp.wa.gov/TechnicalDocumentation/WsippBenefitCostTechnicalDocumentation.pdf).
-The upside of this metric is that it is easy to interpret, but I wish they would include a standard deviation as well.
+It also counts a project with a very low downside the same of one with only a marginally low downside because they're just counting up benefit-cost ratios < 1 and [dividing by the total number of monte carlo runs](http://www.wsipp.wa.gov/TechnicalDocumentation/WsippBenefitCostTechnicalDocumentation.pdf).
+The benefit of this metric is that it is easy to interpret, but I wish they would include a standard deviation as well.

 <div>